IRS Penalty Guide

 A business withheld $50,000 in income tax and $15,000 in employee FICA from paychecks but did not remit to the IRS.
 The TFRP assessed against a responsible person is $65,000 (100% of the trust fund portion).

-Most taxpayers facing the Trust Fund Recovery Penalty (TFRP) qualify for at least one relief program.
-Upload your notice to see which options apply to your specific situation.
+Several relief programs may apply to the Trust Fund Recovery Penalty (TFRP).
+Upload your notice to see which ones fit your situation.

 A generic letter to the IRS gets delayed.
 A letter citing the exact IRM section for your situation gets results.